sh-lee-prml/PeriodWave/README.md

 - We have released PeriodWave-Turbo (4 Steps Models).
 - We have released PeriodWave.
 -->
-### Objective Evaluation Results on LJSpeech and LibriTTS
+### Objective Evaluation Results of PeriodWave-Turbo on LJSpeech and LibriTTS
 - [[Demo Page]](https://periodwave-turbo.github.io/audio-demo/)
 ![image](https://github.com/user-attachments/assets/570389f0-5437-4645-a3fb-dec7d12c232e)